- For Students

 How it works?

-- Online Challenge: Qualification Challenge has two rounds, first round & final round.
+- Qualification Challenge has two rounds, first round & final round.
 In each round, each challenger will take the challenge separately not as a team.
-After the final round, you will know at which stage your current level has reached.

 - Dates: